Skip to content

 Installation

-Local demonstration
+Local demonstrations

-This lab present the simplest way to demontrate Kafka Connect using File Source and File Sink on a local laptop.
-The approach is based on docker compose, 1 Kafka broker, 1 topic, and a container running the file connectors in standalone mode or in distributed mode with this sample.
+The Kakfa Connect labs in [kafka-studies]((https://github.com/jbcodeforce/eda-quickstarts/tree/main/kafka-connect) present the simplest way to demontrate Kafka Connect using File Source and File Sink on a local computer.
+The approach is based on docker compose with 1 Kafka broker, 1 topic, and a container running the source and sink file connectors in standalone mode.
+File lines are copied to target file after simple message transformation.

 Strimzi